 6. List posts

-List posts can look a lot like product roundups, but instead of products, we’re talking about short bits of information.
+List posts can look like product roundups, but we’re talking about short bits of information instead of products.

 If you want to write about the “best ways to clean a car,” you can summarize a few ways to clean a car, along with the benefits of each.